julianosbento/transaction-manager/README.md

 ### 3. Start the project

-To start the project you will need 2 terminals and a device (you can emulate one in [Android Studio](https://developer.android.com/studio/?gclid=EAIaIQobChMIrKivrfGl5QIVr4VaBR39FQbmEAAYASAAEgK8EPD_BwE))
+To start the project you will need 2 terminals and a device (you can emulate at [Android Studio](https://developer.android.com/studio/?gclid=EAIaIQobChMIrKivrfGl5QIVr4VaBR39FQbmEAAYASAAEgK8EPD_BwE) ONLY ANDROID)

-First run the project

 ```bash
 npm run start || yarn start
 ```

+#### Android

 After that, run your device.
 To configure one follow the steps bellow: